 The ENCODE Consortium has adopted shared experimental guidelines for the most common ENCODE assays.
 The guidelines have evolved over time as technologies have changed, and current guidelines are informed by results gathered during the project.
 The ENCODE Consortium has also developed a set of antibody characterization standards to address the problems of specificity and reproducibility that are characteristic of antibody-based assays.
 Previous versions of all guidelines are archived and available for reference.

 As part of the third phase of ENCODE, uniform analysis pipelines were developed for the major assay types, each of which produces a set of data quality metrics.
 Many of the software tools used for quality metric calculations can be found on the Software Tools page with their citations, while the Terms and Definitions page contains information on individual metrics.
 The ENCODE Consortium uses these measures to set standards detailing the criteria for excellent, passable, and poor data.
 On the ENCODE portal, data that do not meet the minimum cutoff values are flagged according to severity of the error; examples of errors include low read depth, poor replicate concordance, or low correlation.
 Metadata inconsistencies may also be flagged, such as missing biosample donor information or conflicts between the experiment information and the biosample information.
+Metadata is annotated using ontologies, which enhance interoperability and consistency between databases; terms that do not match the ontologies that ENCODE utilizes will be marked with an audit.
 Please visit the Audits page for a full list of flags and explanations for each.

 Older standards for datasets published as part of the ENCODE integrative analysis publications in 2012 can be found on the quality metrics page associated with the publication.